icervenka/clusterprofiler_reports_snakemake/README.md

 ## Issues
 This program is still under development with new features and pathway collections being added.
 Clustercompare feature comparing pathway analysis between different contrasts coming soon!
+Displaying the reports on screens with small resolutions (eg. laptops) is suboptimal.

 ## Dependencies